vippsas/vipps-login-api/vipps-login-api.md

 When Vipps Login is used in the browser, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.
 The possibility for the user to be remembered in browser is a key feature of the service and cannot be controlled (turned off) by individual merchants.
 This means that it is not possible to set up Vipps Login is a 2 factor authentication (2FA).

-Vipps Login is _not_ an electronic identification or sertified eID.
+Vipps Login is _not_ an electronic identification or certified eID.

 For **Vipps Login in browser** there are **plugins** available for several platforms.
 You find the complete list on our [plugins page](https://github.com/vippsas/vipps-plugins).